Strong and weak wave turbulence regimes in Bose-Einstein condensates

-In order to quantitatively study the transition from the WWT to the strong wave turbulence, we make use of the spatio-temporal Fourier transform (STFT) of the wavefunction, which is obtained by performing the Fourier transform in both physical-space and in time over a finite (but sufficiently large) time window.
-STFT has become a standard tool in wave turbulent systems for checking if the system is in the weakly nonlinear regime: in this case STFT is narrowly concentrated in the proximity of the linear-wave dispersion relation $\omega_k = \alpha k^2$, i.e. the width of the frequency broadening of STFT spectrum at a fixed $k$, $\delta \omega(k)$, must remain much less than $\omega_k$.
+In order to quantitatively study the transition from the WWTT to the strong wave turbulence, we make use of the spatio-temporal Fourier transform (STFT) of the wavefunction, which is obtained by performing the Fourier transform in both physical-space coordinate and in time over a finite (but sufficiently large) time window.
+STFT has become a standard tool in wave turbulence systems for checking if the system is in the weakly nonlinear regime: in this case STFT is narrowly concentrated in the proximity of the linear-wave dispersion relation $\omega_k = \alpha k^2$, i.e. the width of the frequency broadening of STFT spectrum at a fixed $k$, $\delta \omega(k)$, must remain much less than $\omega_k$.
 Moreover, the CB and strong wave turbulence regimes are characterized by $\omega_k\sim \delta\omega_k$ and $\omega_k < \delta\omega_k$, respectively.

-Representative examples of the STFT spectral plots are shown in Figs .\ref{fig:st}(a)--(c) and the measurements of the nonlinear frequency broadening $\delta \omega(k)$ (defined here as the width corresponding to $80\%$ of the area under the curve) are in Fig.\ref{fig:direct}(d).
+Representative examples of the STFT spectral plots are shown in Figs.~\ref{fig:st}(a)--(c) and the measurements of the nonlinear frequency broadening $\delta \omega(k)$ (defined here as the width corresponding to $80\%$ of the area under the curve) are in Fig.~\ref{fig:direct}(d).

-We can see that in both the weak (a) and the intermediate flux cases (b), the spectrum is distributed closely to the dispersion relation $\omega =\alpha k^2 +2N$, with $2N$ being the nonlinear shift.
-The nonlinear broadening displayed in Fig.\ref{fig:st}.d shows that for the lowest flux case the weak nonlinearity condition for applicability of weak WT, $\delta \omega(k) \ll \omega_k$ is realized over a broad inertial range of wavenumebers between the large-scale dissipation and the forcing scales, $3 \lesssim k \lesssim 100$, the range where the inverse cascade KZ prediction is clearly observed.
+We can see that in both the weak (a) and the intermediate flux cases (b), the spectrum is distributed closely to the dispersion relation $\omega =\alpha k^2 +2\beta N$, with $2\beta N$ being the nonlinear shift.
+The nonlinear broadening displayed in Fig.~\ref{fig:st}(d) shows that for the lowest flux case the weak nonlinearity condition for applicability of weak WT, $\delta \omega(k) \ll \omega_k$ is realized over a broad inertial range of wavenumbers between the large-scale dissipation and the forcing scales, $3 \lesssim k \lesssim 100$, the range where the inverse cascade KZ prediction is clearly observed.
 For the intermediate flux case, the range where $\delta \omega(k) \ll \omega_k$ is also present, but now in a narrower range, $30 \lesssim k \lesssim 100$.
 KZ spectrum is still seen in this range.
-On the left of it, in range $10 \lesssim k \lesssim 30$, we observe $\delta \omega(k) \sim \omega_k$, i.e. the CB state.
-Respectively, the CB spectrum is indeed realised in this range.
+On the left of it, in the range $10 \lesssim k \lesssim 30$, we observe $\delta \omega(k) \sim \omega_k$, which is, by definition, the CB state.
+Accordingly, the CB spectrum is indeed realised in this range.
 The transition between the KZ and the CB scaling occurs approximately at the healing length wavenumber, $k_\xi \sim 30$.
 The strong WT case deserves more explanation.